-You will be introduced to your mentor at the first meeting, which will take place at your school.
-At the meeting you will be able to introduce yourself, swap contact details, sign our mentor pair agreement and arrange subsequent meetings/methods of contact.
+You will be introduced to your mentor via email by the City Lions Team before meeting officially at our kick-off event.
+We ask you to supply a short bio on yourself and your background for us to send to your mentor, they will also be asked for the same and these will be shared in your first email introduction.
+The initial meeting at the kick-off event will allow you to introduce yourself, swap contact details, go through the mentor pair agreement together and arrange a time for your first mentor meeting.
 Our mentor pair agreement is a contract of behaviour that pairs must sign to set expectations and boundaries for their mentor relationship.
-You will also be provided with a 'getting to know you' form and some ice breaker tasks to help you get to know each other.
+You will also be provided with a 'Getting to Know You' form and some ice breaker tasks to help you get to know each other.